SaraMehlis/Chilled-Beans/README.md

 Whether you're a coffee aficionado looking to expand your repertoire of coffee creations or a beginner wanting to learn the basics, Chilled Beans has got you covered.

+#### Goals:
+- An easy-to-use platform to store iced coffee recipes.
+- Provide nutrition information so users are aware of them because some recipres could have high calories.
+- Mobile-friendly access for convenience.

+#### Target Audience:
+Anyone who loves ice coffee and wants to try new recipes.

 ## Index
 * [User Stories](#user-stories)
 * [Workflow](#workflow)